Horse Racing Terms and Abbreviations

 Favourite

-The shortest priced runner in a field and the most likely winner in the eyes of the bookies.
+The shortest priced runner in the field and the most likely winner in the eyes of the bookies.

 Front Runner